AzureCosmosDB/cosmos-chat/TRY-README.md

 This is a sample application that combines Azure Cosmos DB with ASP.NET Blazor Server, to provide a simple chat application.

-This application can be run locally without an Azure subscription using an (Azure Cosmos DB Free Trial Account](https://aka.ms/TryCosmos).
+This application can be run locally without an Azure subscription using an [Azure Cosmos DB Free Trial Account](https://aka.ms/TryCosmos).
 This can also be deployed to Azure App Service with an Azure subscription.

 This application was built using:
 - Azure Cosmos DB